tfabris/BlueGigaEmpeg/README.txt

 First, you must download and install the standalone Arduino IDE from the link in the "Prerequisites" section of this document.

-For BlueGigaEmpeg to work you must increase the size of the serial port buffers in the Arduino compiler, otherwise some of the track titles will not work.
-The symptom will be that you switch songs on the empeg, and the track title on the car stereo screen does not change to the new song title every time.
+For BlueGigaEmpeg to work, you must increase the size of the serial port buffers in the Arduino compiler, otherwise there will be intermittent errors such as the track titles will sometimes not work.
+The symptom will be that you switch songs on the empeg, and the track title on the car stereo screen does not correctly change to the new song title every time.

 To fix the issue, you must edit one of the header files in the Arduino compiler libraries, and then you must compile and upload your sketch from your local PC using the standalone version of the Arduino IDE.
-Arduino offers an online web editor for uploading code sketches, but the web editor won't work for this project because it doesn't have the capability of changing the header code to increase the size of the serial port buffer.
+(Arduino offers an online web editor for uploading code sketches, but the web editor won't work for this project because it doesn't have the capability of changing the header code to increase the size of the serial port buffer.)

 The file that you need to edit will be the same on all operating systems, but the location of the file will be different depending on which OS you're using.